Ron-Niri/Exit-Vim/README.md

 So if you're ready to say goodbye to the endless maze of Vim and hello to freedom, join the Exit Vim community today.
 We promise to make your Vim struggles a thing of the past (or at least provide a good laugh along the way).

-So fear not, my friend!
+Fear not, my friend!
 I'm here to help you navigate your way out of this treacherous editor with a few easy steps.

 ## No JOKE!